 OUR IMPACT TOGETHER

-San Diego Fire-Rescue Department (SDFD) personnel have risen to the challenge, battling massive wildfires in our region and across the state amid a global pandemic.
-While the situation is unprecedented, you should be proud of the heroic work of our first responders.
+The impact of your donations last year was evident in so many ways.
+San Diego Fire-Rescue Department (SDFD) personnel continued to rise to the challenge last year during the ongoing global pandemic.
 And because of generous financial donations, they had the equipment needed to do their jobs with excellence.
-We want to share some highlights of your donations in action:
+Here are just a few highlights of your donations in action:

 Your Donations Also Provided:

-- Over $20,000 for equipment for various fire station upgrades such as kitchen appliances, fitness equipment, barbecue grills, TVs, and recliners for the bullpen.
+- Grants for equipment for various fire station upgrades such as kitchen appliances, fitness equipment, barbecue grills, and TVs

 - Community Education resources to support SDFD’s Fire Prevention Week activities